kishin07/Supply_Management_System/README-ORDERS-INTEGRATION.md

 ```

 This script tests:
-1. Creating a test order
+1. Creating a test company order
 2. Adding items to the order
 3. Fetching the order with its items
 4. Cleaning up test data